A QUESTION OF LIFE, RELIGION,

 A. Some of the scriptures, such as in the Chronicles of the Kings of Judah and Israel, are simply genealogical records.
 Some parts are manifestly unspiritual and quite useless for spiritual growth, as for example some of the deeds of David's mighty warriors.
 Would you maintain that the details of how people were slaughtered is of any spiritual value?

-The Bible should be seen as literature rather than a single book.
-Their inspired character does not imply divine dictation necessarily though obviously large parts are indeed God's very words as penned down by the prophets who heard them.
-Many parts of the Scriptures contain the hopes, fears, anger and expectations of men of faith.
-God even wrote one part of the Scriptures with His own finger, the Ten Commandments.
+The Bible should be seen as an library of different kinds of literature, some prophetic, some historical, and so on, rather than a single book.
+Their inspired character does not imply divine dictation necessarily though obviously large parts are indeed Yahweh's very words as penned down by the nevi'im (prophets) who heard them.
+Many parts of the Scriptures contain the hopes, fears, anger, sarcasm and expectations of men of emunah (faith).
+Yahweh even wrote one part of the Scriptures with His own finger, the Ten Commandments.

 Q. Could you give an example?

-A. Yes, The Old Covenant Law taught the people to kill their enemies.
-The New Covenant Law reformed by Jesus taught men not to kill their enemies but to love them.
-We see here a classical example of light and truth on a higher level.
+A. Yes, The Old Covenant Torah (Law) taught the people to kill their enemies.
+The New Covenant Torah (Law) reformed and completed by Yah'shua (Jesus) taught men not to kill their enemies (except as a last resort in self-defence) but to love them.
+We see here a classical example of light and emet (truth) on a higher level.
 The original was an adaptation for a people on a lower level of consciousness and spiritual sensitivity.
-Does that make the former commandment false?
+Does that make the former mitzvat (commandment) false?
 No, it was correct in its time.
 But not now.
-Does that mean that truth changes?
-No, truth is static.
+Does that mean that emet (truth) changes?
+No, emet (truth) is constant.
 It is men who change.

 Q. I don't understand that.
 How can killing be right and wrong at two different times?

 A. Let's take democracy.
 Democracy pre-supposes that the people are guided by common sense and a certain level of moral enlightenment.
-Democracy requires people to be responsible and can only work when these conditions are men.
+Democracy requires people to be responsible and can only work when these conditions are met.
 If people are not moral, then they will vote for immorality, as they are doing now.
 Would you accept as binding the democratic vote of a council of demons?
 Of course not!
-They are without responsibility, love, light or truth.
+They are without responsibility, ahavah (love), light or emet (truth).

 Q. Are you saying that it was wrong to make Russia a democratic country?

 A. Russia needed a metocracy, a half-way house, something like China's.
 She needed strong, central leadership with slowly evolving democratic structures.
 Forcing democracy on Russia has led to chaos and anarchy.
-In China, which is experimenting with capitalism, a strong centralised leadership insists on basic socialist values by clamping down on prostitution, the black market, gambling, and the other vices.
+In China, which is experimenting with capitalism, a strong centralised leadership insists on basic socialist values by clamping down on prostitution (it has since relaxed this, sadly), the black market, gambling, and the other vices.
 Now I'm not saying the Chinese have necessarily got it right -- the government is cruel and oppressive, but it must be given credit for the right things it is doing.
+It has provided a fertile environment for the explosive growth of Christianity.

-In the days of ancient Israel, it was not unusual for whole nations to be exterminated in what we would call a blood bath.
-Most of us recoil with horror when we see that the ancient Israelites did to their enemies.
+In the days of ancient Israel, it was not unusual for whole nations to be exterminated in what we would call a 'blood bath'.
+Most of us recoil with horror when we see what the ancient Israelites did to their enemies in the Conquest of Canaan.
 But that is only because we are coming out of a different cultural context.
 Your next door neighbour today doesn't go offering his babies as life sacrifices to idol gods like Moloch.
 Indeed, any kind of child abuse is usually met with great public indignation, though the more it happens, the more people switch off and don't pay attention any more.
 The people executed by the ancient Israelites were so depraved that moral reformation was impossible.

 The life of the soul is more important than the life of the body.
 The latter is important, to be sure, and is protected by one of the Ten Commandments, but it is not the chief end.
 The chief end is to reform personality.
-If the pagans of Canaan had been allowed to continue, they would have destroyed the Plan of Salvation -- the establishment of a Hebrew theocracy and its unfoldment into Christianity.
-Conditions for the Son of God to come into the world would not have been met.
+If the pagans of Canaan had been allowed to continue, they would have destroyed the Plan of Salvation -- the establishment of a Hebrew theocracy and its eventual messianic unfolding.
+Conditions for the Son of Elohim (God) to come into the world would not have been met.

 Q. So everything was foreordained?

 Killing is right...sometimes.
-But I suspect the main reason why people attack the Old Testament is not because they are morally outraged by what they perceive to be a "cruel God" but because they are rebels themselves.
-Their anger is against a God who demands moral righteousness from them when they wish to go their own, sinful ways.
+But I suspect the main reason why people attack the Tanakh (Old Testament) is not because they are morally outraged by what they perceive to be a 'cruel God' but because they are rebels themselves.
+Their anger is against an Elohim (God) who demands moral righteousness from them when they wish to go their own, sinful ways.

 Therefore we must learn this lesson, and it is that truth is greater than any revelation.
-Revelation is not itself truth.
-Truth always stands above revelation.
-The truth is greater then the Bible.
-The Bible is but an expression of the truth.
+Revelation is not itself emet (truth).
+Emet (truth) always stands above revelation.
+The emet (truth) is greater then the Bible.
+The Bible is but an expression of the emet (truth).
 What is right at one time may be wrong at another.
 Eating a steak maybe good for adults but positively wrong for a newborn infant.
-So let us be wise and not make silly judgments before all has been careful scrutinised in the light of God's Word.
+So let us be wise and not make silly judgments before all has been careful scrutinised in the light of the Davar Elohim (God's Word).

 Q. So does what you say mean that the Bible is equal with other religious scripture?

-A. No, I haven't said that at all.
-The Bible is truth unfolded as man unfolds.
-But other scriptures, though containing much truth, also contain many untruths and lies designed consciously, or unconsciously, by their authors to mislead men and take them away from God.
+A. No, I haven't said that at all!
+The Bible is emet (truth) unfolded as man responds positively and himself unfolds.
+But other scriptures, though containing much emet (truth), also contain many untruths and lies designed consciously, or unconsciously, by their authors to mislead men and take them away from the true Elohim (God).

-Only the Bible, of other world religious literature, shows how a man can truly draw close to God through Jesus Christ.
-To the Koran Jesus is but a prophet -- its truths fall short of a most fundamental truth for salvation.
+Only the Bible, of other world religious literature, shows how a man can truly draw close to Elohim (God) through Yah'shua the Messiah (Jesus Christ).
+It has no equal.
+To the Koran Yah'shua (Jesus) is but a prophet -- its truths fall short of a most fundamental emet (truth) required for salvation.
 What of the Hindu Vedas?
-They do not teach Jesus at all, and modern Hindus place Him alongside all their other gods, most of whom are demons.
+They do not teach Yah'shua (Jesus) at all, and modern Hindus place Him alongside all their other gods, most of whom are demons.
 What of the Buddhist Scriptures?
 They can help a man get to know himself better but not the Saviour of man -- they too fall short of what is necessary for salvation.
-None deal with the problem of sin and how to deal with it because only faith in Jesus Christ, the Son of God, can.
+None deal with the problem of sin and how to deal with it because only emunah (faith) in Yah'shua the Messiah (Jesus Christ), the Son of God, can.
+Even the Book of Mormon, which comes closest to the Bible, fails the test, offering a false salvation in a false 'Christ' made possible only when a person has done all he can.
+By contrast, man's contribution to salvation in the Bible is zero.

 So the Bible, and that which comes out of it (e.g. there are many missing books of the Bible), is unique.
-It is the book God has ordained to bring fallen mankind to Himself.
+It is the book Elohim (God) has ordained to bring fallen mankind to Himself.
 Let there be no misunderstanding about that.

-Q. If God has ordained it, why has He suffered different levels of inspiration?
+Q. If Elohim (God) has ordained it, why has He suffered different levels of inspiration?
 Why not cause men to put together a more perfect volume?

 A. I don't know the full answer to that but I believe He has tried.

-Q. Couldn't the Lord have used inspired men to preserve that which He wanted in the Bible?
+Q. Couldn't Yahweh have used inspired men to preserve that which He wanted in the Bible?

-A. That is the argument of orthodox Christianity, namely, that the various councils that convened to decide which books the Bible should contain were led by the Holy Spirit.
+A. That is the argument of orthodox Christianity, namely, that the various councils that convened to decide which books the Bible should contain were led by the Ruach haQodesh (Holy Spirit).
 That is pure supposition and dogma.
 Indeed, as one reads about these councils, the one thing that stands out in my mind is just how uninspired they were.
 They couldn't agree.
 Many books we consider inspired were once regarded as uninspired.
 Even Martin Luther rejected some of the books of the Protestant Bible.
-And the Catholics have included books known to be historically inaccurate, the Bible, incidentally, selected by the Councils.
+He hated James' letter because it was so obviously pro-Torah, and Martin hated the mitzvot (commandments).
+And the Catholics have included books known to be historically inaccurate in the very Bible, incidentally, selected by the Councils.
+Almost none of the members of the modern KJV-Only cult are even aware that the 1611 KJV version they believe to be infallibly word-for-word accurate also contained the Catholic Apocrypha which they reject!

-Now, strange though it may seem, I do believe the Lord uses unregenerate men to effect His purposes.
+Now, strange though it may seem, I do believe Yahweh uses unregenerate men to effect His purposes.
 I do believe that the Bible books were selected by inspiration, even by so confused a rabble as the Councils.
 There may have been more than one occasion where He directly intervened unknown to the council members.
 However, whilst I believe that the books selected are inspired, allbethey on different levels of inspiration, that does not mean that I believe that all inspired books were included in the canons.
 I have studied many of those books rejected and it is plain that most are not inspired, but equally I have read some non-canonical scripture which I have no doubt is inspired.
+(See, Origin of the Canon).

 Q. For example?

 A. For example, the Wisdom of Solomon and Ecclesiasticus found in the Catholic Bible but not the Protestant.
-(Some Protestants actually quote from the latter which goes to show that many recognise there is God's Word outside their canon).
-For another, some of the Pseudepigraphic books such as the Testaments of the Twelve Patriarchs, and many others.
+(Some Protestants actually quote from the latter which goes to show that many recognise there is the Davar Elohim/God's Word outside their canon).
 There is an astonishing amount of literature that has every right to claim to be Holy Scripture, but most Christians are too timid to consider such possibilities, much less willing to take the responsibility of coming out with it publicly for fear of dividing Christendom further.

-Q. And that's why the New Covenant Church sticks to the Bible, isn't it?
+Q. And that's why NCAY sticks to the Bible, isn't it?

 Q. Most churches would claims to do the same, wouldn't they?